 To connect the dots, build your network, and manage your issues against rapidly changing political landscapes, partisan lawmakers, or even public perception, you need to implement a stakeholder management system so you can monitor everything from one place.

-Stakeholder management tools such as FiscalNote use technology such as natural language processing, and artificial intelligence which enables teams to see who has the same opinions on regulations as the organization by analyzing the public comments on federal regulations.
+Stakeholder management tools such as FiscalNote use technology, such as natural language processing and artificial intelligence, which enables teams to see who has the same opinions on regulations as your organization by analyzing the public comments on federal regulations and monitor social media activity.

 With this insight, you can pinpoint new advocates and build coalitions with key stakeholders to help drive specific goals.
 Teams can see feedback from competitors, advocates, consumers, and like-minded businesses through regulatory analysis in ways that previously were solely built around face-to-face interactions and relationships.